purduerov/X18-Core/README.md

 Contains all ROS nodes for X-17 that run on Raspberry Pi 4

+## Communication Protocol

+X17-Core uses UART for its communication protocol between the Raspberry Pi and the STMs on the electrical boards.
+There are four different message types.
+- Thrust data message
+- ESC data message
+- Power data message
+- Tools data message

+The UART protocol used will not have parity bits enabled.
+It will be running at a baud rate of 9600.
+Each message has a device ID which is the ID of the destination of the message.
+Each message will also have CRC which uses the CRC-32 MPEG2 polynomial, however, we only save the last 8-bits of the 32-bit CRC value.
+There are two UART lines, one for the tools, and one for the thrusters/ESC/power bricks.
+The acknowledge will be of the same structure as the data messages.

+## ROV Launch Commands

 The launch file can be found in the `rov_launch` folder.
 The launch file is called `core_launch.yaml`

 The launch file can be run using the following command: